Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 Step 3: Prepare US Export Documentation

-To export the vehicle from the US, you must comply with US Customs Service requirements, which involve submitting specific documents at least 72 hours before crossing the border.
+To export the vehicle from the US, you must comply with US Customs and Border Protection (CBP) requirements.
+This involves filing export information electronically and submitting specific documents at least 72 hours before crossing the border.

-- Submit to US Customs: Contact the US Customs port you’ll use (find ports at US Customs and Border Protection) and submit documents at least 72 hours in advance.
-Some ports require an electronic filing through the Automated Export System (AES).
+Submit Documents to Your Port: Contact the US Customs port you’ll use (find ports at US Customs and Border Protection) and submit your ITN and supporting documents at least 72 hours in advance.
+The vehicle must remain in the US during this waiting period.

-- Verify Requirements: Call the port to confirm their process, as requirements vary.
-For example, some ports accept emailed documents, while others require in-person submission.
+Verify Requirements: Call the port to confirm their specific process, as requirements vary significantly.
+For example, some ports accept emailed documents, while others require in-person submission or fax.
+Some process exports only on weekdays during limited hours.

 Step 4: Complete the Vehicle Import Form